whosonfirst/go-whosonfirst-spatial-atproto/README.md

 That's it (aside from the geocoding piece discussed next).
 This package comes bundled with a "canned" example database for San Francisco county so you can start testing things right away.
 See below for instructions on running the server with a global (or just different) data.

-_Important: The `/xrpc/org.whosonfirst.geocode` assumes you have a copy of the [pelias/placeholder](github.com/pelias/placeholder/) coarse geocoding server already running and listening for requests on `localhost:3000`.
+_Important: The `/xrpc/org.whosonfirst.geocode` endpoint assumes you have a copy of the [pelias/placeholder](github.com/pelias/placeholder/) coarse geocoding server already running and listening for requests on `localhost:3000`.
 The details of running a Placeholder server are outside the scope of this document but it's very easy assuming you have `node.js` or `Docker` installed._

 This package bundles a custom Placeholder-style database containing both administrative _and_ venue data for San Francisco county.
 Again this is included only for demonstration purposes.
 If you want to use a global database of administrative records you'll need to download it from the Geocode.earth servers.
 If you want to use a global database of administrative _and_ venue records you'll need to build your own custom database.
 Details for both options are included below.